Santa Rosa Pedestrian Accident

 Many people think that pedestrians always have the right of way and as such, when one is in an accident, they often think the motorist is automatically at fault.
 This is not always true, and the defense will certainly try to make an argument that the pedestrian was mostly to blame.
 When this is the case, accident victims need the right Santa Rosa personal injury lawyers on their side.

-If you are a pedestrian who has been injured in an accident, call Willoughby Brod, LLP at (800) 427-7020.
+If you are a pedestrian who has been injured in an accident, call the Brod Law Firm at (800) 427-7020.
 We will refute claims that you were at fault for the accident and present evidence showing the driver was to blame.
 Do not suffer with injuries on your own any longer.
 Call us today or fill out our online form for your free case evaluation.